libretro/docs/docs/library/beetle_saturn.md

 foo (Disc 2).cue
 foo (Disc 3).cue
 ```

+## Swapping disks

+Swapping disks follows this procedure

+1. Open tray (Disk Cycle Tray Status)

+2. Change the Disk Index to the disk you want to swap to.

+3. Close tray (Disk Cycle Tray Status)

+4. Return to the game and wait a few seconds to let it take effect

 After that, you can load the `foo.m3u` file in RetroArch with the Beetle Saturn core.